-The study is expected to start in the second quarter of and to end by fourth quarter of ...
+The study is expected to start in the second quarter of and to end by fourth quarter of an and to end by fourth quarter of an another than the fourth

 The study may be terminated at individual centers if the study procedures are not being performed according to ICH E6(R1) or if recruitment is slow.
 AstraZeneca may also terminate the entire study prematurely if concerns for safety arise within this study or in any other study with CAZ-AVI.